top of page

 • Addressing compensatory tension patterns

 Massage therapy may help relieve muscle tension that develops as the body adapts to joint discomfort.
+It is often most useful when combined with mobility work, strengthening, and education on how to manage joint load.

 Book an Assessment